RTEMS/rtems-docs/eng/req/items.rst

 Requirement Reference
 ^^^^^^^^^^^^^^^^^^^^^

 This set of attributes specifies a requirement reference.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

 identifier
     The attribute value shall be a string.
 It shall be the type-specific